astral-sh/ruff/docs/configuration.md

           Path to the cache directory [env: RUFF_CACHE_DIR=] --stdin-filename <STDIN_FILENAME>
-          The name of the file when passing it through stdin --config <CONFIG_OPTION>
+          The name of the file when passing it through stdin
-          Either a path to a TOML configuration file (`pyproject.toml` or `ruff.toml`), or a TOML `<KEY> = <VALUE>` pair (such as you might find in a `ruff.toml` configuration file) overriding a specific configuration option.
-Overrides of individual settings using this option always take precedence over all configuration files, including configuration files that were also specified using `--config` --isolated
-          Ignore all configuration files

 File selection:
       --respect-gitignore